jboss-developer/jboss-eap-quickstarts/helloworld-mbean/README.md

 _NOTE: The following build command assumes you have configured your Maven user settings.
 If you have not, you must include Maven setting arguments on the command line.
 See [Build and Deploy the Quickstarts](../README.md#buildanddeploy) for complete instructions and additional options._

 1. Make sure you have started the JBoss Server as described above.
-2. Open a command line and navigate to the root directory of this quickstart.
+2. Open a command propmt and navigate to the root directory of this quickstart.
 3. Type this command to build and deploy the archive:

         mvn clean jboss-as:deploy